tiagodeliberali/blog/docs/initial_tcp_server.md

     }
 ```

 The full source code will be available at [Github](https://github.com/tiagodeliberali/logstreamer).
+This code is taggged with [v1.0.0](https://github.com/tiagodeliberali/logstreamer/releases/tag/1.0.0).

 ## See our service working